boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 The parameter number of fragments allows you to control the number of highlights that return.
 Say you have a document with a single field with lots of text and lots of matching snippets setting the value to higher than 1 will return more relevant highlights from the field up-to the value you specify.
 The fragment size is the amount of surrounding characters.
 It should never exceed this value but can be less.
 Fields specifies which fields can produce a highlight, with * as done above meaning any field search across can produce a highlight.

-## Facets/Aggregations
+## Facets / Aggregations

 One of the things you likely want from your search are facets.
 These are the aggregation roll-ups you commonly see on the left side of your search results allowing you in the example of Ebay to filter down to new or used products.

-Sticking with our example of Keanu you can see that in the below mock-up (supplied by our glorious and talented UX/UI Designer) that we want to be able to filter on the `type` field of our document so we can narrow down to actors, directors, producers or whatever other types we have for people in our index.
+Sticking with our example of Keanu you can see that in the below mock-up that we want to be able to filter on the `type` field of our document so we can narrow down to actors, directors, producers or whatever other types we have for people in our index.

 ![Profile Result](/static/start-with-elastic-search-2018/search_facets.png)